 Correct-answer feedback.
 After typing in a response, participants were required to press the enter key (this was also required for both posttests).
 Participants were then shown the correct answer at the bottom of the display.
 In all experimental conditions, only the correct answer was shown; the corresponding letter option was not displayed for multiple-choice items.
 Thus the feedback was identical in all conditions, matching verbatim the correct alternative from the multiple-choice version of the question.
-For the recall-then-recognition condition, participants were not shown the correct answer until after they entered their second response, on the multiplechoice version of the question.
-After being shown the correct answer, participants were asked to press the spacebar when they were ready to move on to the next question.
-There was a 300-ms interval following the feedback for each question on the quiz (as well as each question on both posttests).
+For the recall-then-recognition condiBy using random assignment we can prevent the following problem(s)...